 To balance the need to ensure that capacity is sufficient to meet high peak demands against the simpler representation of firm capacity due to the derating approach to forced outages, 10% POE demand profiles are used.
-The demand profiles are on a "sent out" basis (rather than "as generated"), with load converted dynamically to "as generated" within the modelling depending on the auxiliary needs of generation being dispatched.
+The demand profiles are on a "sent out" basis (rather than "as generated"), and auxiliary loads are subtracted off the gross generation before balancing loads at the node.
 This allows the modelling to reflect the potential change in generation auxiliary loads resulting from a changing generation technology mix.